 The RUS appraisals do not quantify any potential benefits from use as a diversionary route for an electric service, or benefits to the freight market.
-These benefits are discussed in sections 6.5.2 and 6.5.3.
+These benefits are discussed in Sections 6.5.2 and 6.5.3.

+Also, the RUS appraisals have not factored in any of the potential benefits referred to in WebTAG under "Wider Economic Impacts".
+As electrification may be capable of delivering such benefits through an improvement to the overall rail product, this is a source of unquantified upside in the appraisals.
 Many of the BCRs quoted are sensitive to input assumptions.
 These include the treatment of diesel fuel duties payable by the industry, assumptions regarding future vehicle growth on the network, and rolling stock operating cost assumptions.
-Some main line appraisals are also subject to specific uncertainty regarding the characteristics of the next generation of long distance rolling stock.
-In particular, the relative cost and operational characteristics of diesel and electric Intercity Express Programme (IEP) trains are not yet clear.
-For this reason the business case for electrification of the Great Western Main Line is presented as a range of BCRs.
+Some main line appraisals are also subject to specific uncertainty regarding the characteristics of the next generation of long-distance rolling stock.
+In particular, the relative cost and operational characteristics of self powered and electric IEP trains are not yet clear.
+For this reason the business case for electrification of the GWML is presented as a range of BCRs.